JDegner0129/RegExp/README.md

 To run this program, execute the command `regexp.py < <inputfile>` from the command line.
 Or, if you prefer, simply provide a pattern and expressions from standard input.

+NOTE: If running on Unix-like operating systems, you'll need to run `python regexp.py < <inputfile>` in order for the module to function correctly.

 ## Input ##
 This module takes one input file from the command line and parses its first line as a regular expression and its remaining lines as strings to be evaluated for membership in this regular expression's language.